ichmarah/Suru-Japanese-Prints/README.md

-*work in progress*
 # Suru

 ## About
 Suru is a website I created as a take-home test for a traineeship position at [DTT](https://www.d-tt.nl/).
 The public API was retrieved from the [Harvard Art Museum](https://www.harvardartmuseums.org/).
+To use this project, you woyld have to request an API key.
+The [Harvard Art Museum API documentation](https://github.com/harvardartmuseums/api-docs) provides information how to request a key.

 ## Author
 [Ichmarah Kock](https://www.linkedin.com/in/ichmarah)